testingcan/blog/content/ideological_superheros.md

 do not tire of it?

-I'll argue that the current blockbuster superhero movie we encounter is not unified under one genre.
+I'll argue that the current blockbuster superhero movie we encounter is not unified under one genre[ref]Hot take, I know[/ref].
 The Marvel movies have been described as spy-thrillers, sci-fi comedies, adventure-movies, etc. However for my analysis, the genre of the individual movies do not matter much, as I think that the ideological value of the movies lie not in their primarily presented themes (distrust against a